Wi-Fi Heatmap Survey: See Exactly Where Your Signal Drops

 If new hardware would genuinely help, I'll explain the options in plain English before anything is installed.
 No guesswork.
 No unnecessary kit.

-Survey vs. Wi-Fi Rescue
+Survey vs. Wi-Fi Setup & Advice

-| 📡 Wi-Fi Survey | 🔧 Wi-Fi Rescue | |
+| 📡 Wi-Fi Survey | Wi-Fi Setup & Advice | |

 |---|---|---|

-| Best for | Not sure what's causing the problem | Wi-Fi used to work, now it doesn't |
+| Best for | Not sure what's causing the problem | You have kit ready, or need help choosing what to buy |

-| Focus | Diagnose & map dead zones | Hands-on fixes & optimisation |
+| Focus | Diagnose & map dead zones | Choosing, installing, positioning and testing equipment |

-| Outcome | Evidence & action plan | Working Wi-Fi |
+| Outcome | Evidence & action plan | Better-placed, better-understood Wi-Fi equipment |

 | Price | £49 | From £79 |